nucab/react-clear-cache/README.md

 ## Add script in package.json

-This will generate `meta.json` which will contain the latest version.
+This will generate `meta.json` file.
+This will have the version key with the latest build.

 ```bash
 {